dsu-effectiveness/dsu-effectiveness.github.io/banner/mnemonics.md

 #### Position 3
 - Specifies the ***type*** of form/table.
-- Generally speaking, a form and data table are related by similar naming, with a different P3 character.
+- Generally speaking, a Banner front-end form and back-end data table are related by similar naming, with a different P3 character.
 - In limited instances, the third character "V" also represents a view.

 P3 | Type                      | P3 | Type